 Our approval of the plant and processes at each distillery may include conditions which we consider are necessary to protect the revenue.
 These conditions will be set out in our letter of approval and we’ll review them from time to time.
 We may add to them or vary them if we need to.

 We may refuse to issue a licence where the largest still to be used has a capacity below 18 hectolitres.
 However, we’ll consider applications for a distiller’s licence providing you use the still for the commercial production of spirits.
 You must submit a business plan to support your application for commercial production, read paragraph 2.3.

 2.8 Producing spirits with protected GI

 If you intend to produce a UK spirit drink with a protected GI, you must apply for verification under HMRC’s Spirit Drinks Verification Scheme in addition to the process described above for obtaining a distiller’s licence and approval of plant and process.
-See Spirit drinks with a protected Geographical Indication.
+Read Spirit drinks with a protected Geographical Indication for more information.